sailfish-team/sailfish/doc/testcases.rst

 the sphere.

 This example is interesting, because it makes it possible to calculate the drag force exerted on the sphere by the fluid.
-The value of the drag coefficent can then be compared with an approximate theoretical prediction or with experimental data.
+The value of the drag coefficient can then be compared with an approximate theoretical prediction or with experimental data.
 In order to see the computed drag coefficient, run the example in the batch mode with verbose output (``./lbm_sphere_force_3d.py --batch -v``).